chickensoft-games/LogicBlocks/README.md

 ## 🔮 Additional Tips

-### ♻️ Reusing Inputs, States and Outputs
+### Preallocating States

-If you need to write performant code that avoids heap allocations in memory, you can reuse inputs and states.
-If you're using `readonly record struct` for outputs, they should already be avoiding the heap.
+If you need to write performant code that avoids heap allocations in memory, you can preallocate states when creating them.
+If you're using `readonly record struct` for outputs, they will already be avoiding the heap.

 For ease of use, consider passing any dependencies your states will need into the constructor of your logic block.
 Then, in the constructor, create the states that your logic block will use.
 Finally, in your `GetInitialState` method, return the initial state by looking it up in the blackboard.